Setagaya family murder: Murders

-At 10:40 a.m., on 31 December 2000, the bodies of 44-year-old Mikio Miyazawa, his 41-year-old wife Yasuko, and their children, eight-year-old Niina and six-year-old Rei, were discovered by Yasuko's mother, Haruko, at their house in the Kamisoshigaya neighborhood of Setagaya, in the western suburbs of Tokyo.
+At 10:40 a.m. on December 31, 2000, the bodies of 44-year-old Mikio Miyazawa, 41-year-old Yasuko Miyazawa, and their children, eight-year-old Niina and six-year-old Rei, were discovered by Yasuko's mother, Haruko, at their house in the Kamisoshigaya neighborhood of Setagaya, in the western suburbs of Tokyo.
 Mikio, Yasuko, and Niina had been stabbed to death while Rei had been strangled.

 Investigation of the crime scene by the Tokyo Metropolitan Police Department (TMPD) concluded that the family had been murdered on December 30 to 31 at around 11:30 p.m. to 12:05 a.m. midnight JST, after which the killer stayed in the house for several hours.
 Takeshi Tsuchida, the chief of Seijo police station, was designated as the person in charge of the investigation at the time until his retirement.

-The killer entered through the open window of the second-floor bathroom at the rear of the house, located immediately adjacent to Soshigaya Park, and gained access by climbing up a tree and then removing the window screen.
-The killer used his bare hands to strangle Rei, sleeping in his room on the second floor, killing him through asphyxiation.
-Mikio rushed up the first floor stairs after he detected the disturbance in Rei's room, fighting and injuring the killer until being stabbed in the head with a sashimi bōchō knife.
-A police report claimed that part of the sashimi knife's blade broke off inside Mikio's head, and the killer then attacked Yasuko and Niina with the broken knife until using a Santoku knife from the house to murder them.
+The killer seemingly entered through the open window of the second-floor bathroom at the rear of the house, located immediately adjacent to Soshigaya Park, since investigators say the fly screen of the bathroom window which was found on the ground outside, and footsteps were found in the mud.
+There is a possibility that he gained access by climbing the fence, climbing up the air conditioning box, and then removing the window screen.
+The killer used his bare hands to strangle Rei, who was sleeping in his room on the second floor, killing him through asphyxiation.
+Several reports have said that Mikio rushed up the first floor stairs after he detected the disturbance in Rei's room, fighting and injuring the killer until being stabbed in the head with a sashimi bōchō knife.
+But there is no solid evidence indicating that Mikio detected a disturbance from upstairs when the killer had already, or was in the middle of murdering Rei.
+A police report claimed that part of the sashimi knife's blade broke off inside Mikio's head.
+The killer then attacked Yasuko and Niina with the broken knife, before using a santoku knife from the house to murder them.
+In December 2019, it was reported that the handkerchief used to wrap the knife may be similar to those done in the Philippines by communities in Ilocos and Isabella, which made the TMPD consider sending officers there to investigate the possibility that the suspect was in the country.